vk2gpz/PluginCore/README.txt

 * SimpleClans (2.3.4)
 * Towny (0.81)

-To compile against spigot1.8, you need to obtain your own copy of spigot.jar since it's no longer distributed in the form of .jar.

 This version now use Maven as the project management system.
 In order to use PluginCore for other package like Lockette, do